betcode-org/flumine/docs/quickstart.md

 ### Market Filter

-When backtesting you can filter markets to be processed by using the `market_type` and `country_code` filter as per live:
+When simulating you can filter markets to be processed by using the `market_type` and `country_code` filter as per live:

 ```python
 strategy = ExampleStrategy(